 You Have Options!

 Although abortion may be your first thought after you receive a positive pregnancy test and ultrasound, we want you to know you have options.
-Our licensed nurse practitioner will discuss information for early pregnancy and precautions new mothers should take.
+Our licensed nurse will discuss information for early pregnancy and precautions new mothers should take.
 Also, we will talk with you about abortion procedures, side effects, and possible risks.
 You’ll have the opportunity to ask questions and discuss your pregnancy.

 Choices Resource Center does not perform or refer for abortions.